singularian/mdencode/docs/hashList.md

 # Octal Signature Arguments

 Octal signature parameters for mdencode include 8 states.
+This is a future enhancement.
 One list is used for the file and block hash lists and possibly block group hash lists.

 0 - No Hash